 Eileen Crowley, PhD., is Associate Professor of Liturgy, Arts and Communications at the Catholic Theological Union in Chicago.
 Her work encourages churches to integrate media arts into worship and has teaches a group process called “Photography as a Spiritual Practice.”
 She authored 2 books linking visual arts and worship including Moving World: Media Art in Worship.

 Graham holds a doctorate from Harvard University in comparative religion with a specialization in sacred Sanskrit yoga literature.
-He is a professor of philosophy and religion at Christopher Newport University and a distinguished teaching and research fellow at the Graduate Theological Union.
+He is a professor of philosophy and religion and director of religion studies at Christopher Newport University and a distinguished teaching and research faculty at the Graduate Theological Union, Berkeley.

-Over the past eight years, Graham has been invited by the Smithsonian Institution to deliver more than three dozen lectures on religion and yoga at its museums in Washington, DC.
+Over the past thirteen years, Graham has been invited by the Smithsonian Institution to deliver more than three dozen lectures on religion and yoga at its museums in Washington, DC.

-Among his more than 100 publications, his translation of the Bhagavad Gita has been used in yoga teacher trainings nationwide.
-His translation and commentary on Patanjali’s Yoga Sutras is forthcoming, as well as his book The Yoga of Love.
+Among his more than 100 publications, his translation of the Bhagavad Gita has been used in yoga teacher trainings nationwide, having sold over 50,000.
+His translation and commentary on Patanjali’s Yoga Sutras is forthcoming from Yale University Press, as well as his book The Yoga of Love from Oxford University Press.